lorenzo-cambiaghi/AkerMCP/README.md

 ### Step 1 — Copy DLLs into your Unity project

-The easiest way to integrate aker-mcp is by using the provided scripts.
+The easiest way to integrate AkerMCP is by using the provided scripts.
 These scripts build the project, publish the dependencies, and copy all necessary DLLs (including Roslyn) directly into your Unity project's `Plugins` folder.

 If you're using the included test project (`UnityTestProject/`):